davidgasquez/handbook/Large Language Models.md

 - [Generate structured data from text](https://thecaglereport.com/2023/03/16/nine-chatgpt-tricks-for-knowledge-graph-workers/).
 - Do API request to SQL Semantic Layers (less prone for errors or hallucinating metric definitions)

+## Cool Prompts for DALLE 3

+- For logo generation:
+  - A 2d, symmetrical, flat logo for a company working on `[SOMETHING]` that is sleek and simple.
+Blue and Green.
+No text.
+  - Minimalistic `[SOMETHING]` design logo from word parlatur, open data, banksy, protocol, universe, interplanetary, white background, illustration.

 ### Resources

 - [Official GPT Guide](https://platform.openai.com/docs/guides/gpt-best-practices).